WA6YDQ/dbasic/Readme.txt

 This basic interpreter follows (mostly, exceptions below) Dartmouth BASIC described in the book "BASIC 4th Edition" dated January 1968.

+These are the basic commands dbasic understands: save [filename]	(save the buffer to a disk file) load [filename]	(load a disk file to the buffer) new 		(delete the buffer) list		(display the basic lines in the buffer) run		(start running the basic program) exit & quit	(exit dbasic w/o saving) free		(show available buffer memory)

 --- Language exceptions ---
 In the original Dartmouth BASIC you could have spaces (or